Future of DevOps: Top 6 DevOps Trends in 2022 and Beyond

 Gartner predicts that “40% of DevOps teams will augment application and infrastructure monitoring with AI for IT Operations capabilities by 2023.”

-No matter what the future holds for IT organizations, DevOps will continue to evolve and pivot.
+No matter what the future holds for IT organizations, the DevOps process will continue to evolve and pivot.
 Organizations ought to adopt these DevOps trends to drive significant IT transformations that directly bolster their business objectives and goals.

-Reach out to us to fully reap the benefits of these DevOps trends coming together in the exciting year ahead.
+Reach out to us to fully reap the benefits of DevOps trends coming together in the exciting year ahead.

 DevOps Trends Frequently Asked Question (FAQ’s)